 In the last decade, Zealandia (the Karori Sanctuary Experience) has developed into a major conservation project and visitor attraction (see Sector 6).
 Makara Peak Mountain Bike Park is a regional facility for recreation, with a focus on mountain biking.
+90% of Makara Peak's tracks are built and maintained by volunteers.
+Makara Supporters Group makes a major contribution to track maintenance and development.
 It is managed under the Outer Green Belt Management Plan.
 A master plan for Makara Peak is being drafted in 2016 - this will provide guidance on the future of any additional tracks in the Makara Peak Mountain Bike Park.